 The “law of works” (Romans 3:27)

-This was the idea that one could earn salvation credits with God by doing “good works,” as outlined in the Torah.
+was a teaching embraced by Orthodox Judaism, after the Temple (with its sacrifices) was destroyed.
+One could earn salvation credits with God by doing “good works,” as outlined in the Torah and the Oral Torah.
 Isaiah shot this idea down decisively, when he wrote that all our “good works” are contaminated with our own selfishness (Isaiah 64:6).
-Paul agreed.
+They cannot earn salvation points with God.
+Paul agreed (Rom 3:10, Phil 3:9).

 The “law of my mind” (Romans 7:23)

 Paul despaired that he could not attain to his lofty goal of keeping “the Law,” because “the law of the flesh” (fleshly lusts and desires) worked against him.
-He rejoiced that the Spirit of Christ within, is stronger than our old “flesh.”
+He rejoiced that the Spirit of Christ within, is stronger than our “carnal nature.”

 The “perfect law of liberty” (James 1:25, 2:12)